Aparna Vaidik: Academic career as a historian

 Vaidik earned a bachelor's degree in history from St. Stephen’s College, University of Delhi, summa cum laude.
 She won the Westcott Memorial Prize, E. R. Kapadia Memorial Prize, Shankar Prasad Memorial Gold Medal, and the Dip Chand Memorial Prize for distinguished work in history.
 At the University of Cambridge she also studied history for a master's degree, with a thesis on Lord Curzon’s cultural policy that won the Dorothy Foster Sturman Prize.
 Her PhD in History is from Jawaharlal Nehru University's Centre for Historical Studies.
 She taught for several years in the University of Delhi and at Georgetown University in Washington, DC, before returning to India to accept a position as the founding faculty member of the history department and programme at Ashoka University.
 The Indian Council for Historical Research has supported her research with grants, as have Georgetown University, the Charles Wallace Trust, and the Andrew Mellon Foundation.

 Philanthropy and public service

 Literacy, libraries, and a free, world-class education for all make up an important part of Vadik's public life.
 Vaidik is the Trustee President of the Rameshwardass Dharmarth Trust that was set up by her maternal grandfather in 1967.
-The Trust is known widely for its cultural and educational activities and its building ‘Dharam Bhavan’ is local landmark.
+The Trust is known widely for its cultural and educational activities and its building, Dharam Bhavan, is a local landmark.
 The Trust has set up a community library for children with The Community Library Project.